-Passive activity deductions include all deductions from activities that are passive activities for the current tax year and all deductions from passive activities that were disallowed under the passive loss rules in prior tax years and carried forward to the current tax year.
-They also include losses from dispositions of property used in a passive activity at the time of the disposition and losses from a disposition of less than your entire interest in a passive activity.
+Passive activity deductions generally include losses from dispositions of property used in a passive activity at the time of the disposition and losses from a disposition of less than your entire interest in a passive activity.

+Exceptions.
 Passive activity deductions do not include the following items.

 - Deductions for expenses (other than interest expense) that are clearly and directly allocable to portfolio income. - Qualified home mortgage interest, capitalized interest expenses, and other interest expenses (other than self-charged interest) properly allocable to passive activities.
-For more information on self-charged interest, see Self-charged interest under Passive Activity Income and Deductions, earlier. - Losses from dispositions of property that produce portfolio income or property held for investment. - State, local, and foreign income taxes. - Miscellaneous itemized deductions that may be disallowed because of the 2%-of-adjusted-gross-income limit. - Charitable contribution deductions. - Net operating loss deductions. - Percentage depletion carryovers for oil and gas wells. - · Capital loss carrybacks and carryovers.

-- Deductions and losses that would have been allowed for tax years beginning before 1987 but for basis or at-risk limits. - Net negative section 481 adjustments allocated to activities other than passive activities.
-(Section 481 adjustments are adjustments required due to changes in accounting methods.) - Casualty and theft losses, unless losses similar in cause and severity recur regularly in the activity. - The deduction for one-half of self-employment tax.
+For more information on self-charged interest, see Self-charged interest under Passive Activity Income and Deductions, earlier. - Losses from dispositions of property that produce portfolio income or property held for investment. - State, local, and foreign income taxes. - Miscellaneous itemized deductions that may be disallowed because of the 2%-of-adjusted-gross-income limit. - Charitable contribution deductions. - · Net operating loss deductions. - Percentage depletion carryovers for oil and gas wells. - Capital loss carrybacks and carryovers. - Items of deduction from a passive activity that are disallowed under the limits on deductions that apply before the passive activity rules.
+See Coordination with other limitations on deductions that apply before the passive activity rules, later. - Deductions and losses that would have been allowed for tax years beginning before 1987 but for basis or at-risk limits. - Net negative section 481 adjustments allocated to activities other than passive activities.
+(Section 481 adjustments are adjustments required due to changes in accounting methods.) - Casualty and theft losses, unless losses similar in cause and severity recur regularly in the activity. - The deduction for the employer-equivalent portion of self-employment tax.